ransomw/clj-demos/README.md

 express your
 [feels](http://www.urbandictionary.com/define.php?term=Feels)
-with handles to interactivly update an [emoji](https://en.wikipedia.org/wiki/Emoji)-like pictogram.
+with handles to interactively update an [emoji](https://en.wikipedia.org/wiki/Emoji)-like pictogram.

 this project is based on a